Handid Braille Services

 Braille Transcription & Printing

-Specializing in braille for languages that do not use the Roman alphabet.
+Specializing in braille for languages other than English, especially languages that do not use the Latin alphabet.

 A 501(c)(3) non-profit corporation providing accessible media production and printing services to organizations in support of people who are blind and low vision.